-Aaron Deary — who is also behind the drinks list at Suraya — runs the show at R&D Cocktail Bar (formerly Root).
+Aaron Deary — who is also behind the drinks list at Suraya — runs the show at R&D Cocktail Bar, with excellent drinks specialist Resa Mueller behind the bar.
 Featuring a mid-century aesthetic and small bites on the food menu, the moody bar has a cocktail list that changes regularly, with themes like 1950s and tiki.

 A Fishtown institution since 2005, Johnny Brenda’s leads the live music pack in showcasing independent bands.
 It’s home to several shows a day — upstairs and down — that feature local and visiting musicians.
 The kitchen is open late, so music fans can order burgers, salads, sandwiches, and snacks from the gastropub menu after the band’s done.
 When the weather’s nice, expect the patio to be bustling.

 3. Murph's Bar

 An Irish pub serving Italian food sounds like the set up to a joke, but no one is laughing at the menu at Murph’s Bar.
 Chef Francesco Bellastelli is sharing his Italian heritage with anyone who is craving a homemade lasagna with Bolognese or lobster ravioli in a blush sauce – as long as you can pay in cash.
 It’s a little startling how incredible the food can be at an eclectic dive bar, but it’s a match that can only be made in Philadelphia.